meelgroup/sharpASP/README.md

 ```

 ## Input CNF Files
-The input CNF are available [here](https://zenodo.org/records/8265042).
-The CNFs are in completion + copy format.
+The input CNFs are available [here](https://zenodo.org/records/8265042).
+The CNFs are in ``completion + copy`` format.
 The CNFs can be used as SharpASP input file without any processing.

 # Quick Run of sharpASP

 **We run our experiment in linux system**

 __Make sure that the complied binaries of D4, sharpSAT-TD, ganak, and flow_cutter_pace17 exist in the current directory__

 Run `sharpASP(GANAK)` using the following command (with input: `asp_normalized-hamiltonian_cycle.random-graph-20-4-16.zip.lp.cnf`):
 The input file contains ``Completion & Copy`` of program
 ```